 “For patients, the research that is funded at The Prince Charles Hospital has an impact on them directly.
 Recently, Bec Craven found out she was suffering from end stage heart failure and would need a transplant to make it to her 24th birthday.
 Thanks to the work being carried out on campus, Bec was able to have a mechanical heart device implanted, which allowed her the crucial time she needed to wait for the right donor heart.”

 Dick passed away in 2016 and left the majority of his estate to the endowment.
-The Myrven and Judith Memorial Endowment now sits at over $850,000 and will grow substantially with the addition of Dick’s bequest.
-It has granted more than $90,000 to helping tackle heart disease so far and will continue to support important cardiac research well into the future.
+The Myrven and Judith Memorial Endowment now sits at over $4,800,000 (as at May 2020).
+It has granted more than $480,000 to helping tackle heart disease so far and will continue to support important cardiac research well into the future.

 Perpetual Foundation Endowments can be set up during your lifetime while you can see the impact of your generosity or form part of a legacy through your will.